 *If you are taking a first-time home buyer course as a requirement to a loan program, this step may take place later in the mortgage process.

 Once you've begun the application process, it's important to avoid doing anything that may harm your chances of approval.

-Regardless of whether the debt is secured or unsecured, lenders will compare your recurring monthly debts to your gross monthly income, or your debt-to-income ratio (DTI).
+Regardless of whether the debt is secured or unsecured, lenders will compare your recurring monthly obligations to your gross monthly income, or your debt-to-income ratio (DTI).
 It's an important requirement that can make or break your chances of mortgage approval.
-So, try to avoid taking out other loans or lines of credit or at the very least, put them off until after you've been approved.
+So, try to avoid taking out other loans or lines of credit or at the very least, put them off until after mortgage approval.

 At American Financing, we ask that borrowers do not allow any credit inquiries or open any new accounts during the approval process.
 This is because it changes the credit scores and debt ratios since there are new debts to be added.
-And, any change in credit scores or history can have a negative effect on the mortgage rate.
+And, any change in credit scores or history can hurt your mortgage rate.
 This includes co-signing for other people's credit, which is the same as applying for your own credit in the eyes of the bank.